 Aims: Chronic pain can change the body image in patients with musculoskeletal pain.
-The purpose of this study was to investigate the effectiveness of compassion therapy and acceptance and commitment therapy on body image in patients with chronic musculoskeletal pain.
+The purpose of this study was to investigate the effectiveness of compassion therapy and acceptance and commitment therapy on the body image in patients with chronic musculoskeletal pain.

-Method and Materials: This study is a Semi-Experimental research in nature with an unequal control group and pretest/post-test follow-up, which was conducted in 2023.
+Method and Materials: This study is a semi-experimental research in nature with an unequal control group and pretest/post-test-follow-up, which was conducted in 2023.
 The statistical population of this research included all patients with musculoskeletal pain in Tehran.
-The sample of this study included 45 patients with musculoskeletal pain whose scores were low on the body image scale, who were selected by a convenience sampling method.
-These people were divided into two groups: experimental and control, and one group of control (15 participants in each group).
-For the intervention group, eight 90-minute sessions of compassion therapy, and for the control group, nine 90-minute sessions of acceptance and commitment therapy were held weekly Body image questionnaire was completed by all three groups in pre-test, post-test, and follow-up stages.
+The sample of this study included 45 patients with musculoskeletal pain whose scores were low on the body image scale which were selected by convenience sampling method.
+These people were divided into two groups of experimental and control and one group of control (15 participants in each group).
+For intervention group eight 90-minute sessions of compassion therapy and for control group nine 90-minute sessions of acceptance and commitment therapy were held weekly Body image questionnaire was completed by all three groups pre-test, post-test, and follow-up stages.
 The data were analyzed with SPSS software version 26.

-Findings: The analysis of covariance with repeated measurements indicated there is no significant difference between experimental groups of compassion therapy and acceptance/commitment therapy (P<0.05), but both experimental groups were significantly different from the control group (P = 0.001).
+Findings: The analysis of covariance with repeated measurements indicated there is no significant difference between experimental groups of compassion therapy and acceptance / commitment therapy (P<0.05), but both experimental groups were significantly different from the control group (P=0.001).

-Conclusion: It seems that compassion therapy and acceptance/commitment therapy can improve body image in patients with chronic musculoskeletal pain.
+Conclusion: It seems, compassion therapy and acceptance / commitment therapy can improve body image in patients with chronic musculoskeletal pain.